-• The expected impact of an improvement in efficiency is a reduction in the cost of delivering care for those hospitals using the new health technology.
-These improvements are being made incrementally and constantly, and the net benefit from the introduction of these improvements is reflected in the indexation rates used to determine the NEP/NEC.
+The expected impact of an improvement in efficiency is a reduction in the cost of delivering care for those hospitals using the new health technology.
+The net benefit from the introduction of these improvements is reflected in the indexation rates used to determine the NEP/NEC.